hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_migrate_create.rst

 ::

-    # Setup migration files for the first time by introspecting a server:
+    # Set up migration files for the first time by introspecting a server:
     hasura migrate create "init" --from-server

 Options